Home

 • In a large frying pan saute the gnocchi in the butter and 1 Tbls of olive oil until lightly browned and a little crisp on the outside.

-• Toss the gnocchi with the parmesan cheese.
+• Toss the gnocchi with the Parmesan cheese.

 Plate the Pork Tenderloin with the side of fried gnocchi or spoon the pork over the top of the gnocchi.
 Serves 4 to 6 people.